 The subgrantee at any tier, must comply with all applicable requirements of 28C.F.R.
-Part 38, specifically including any applicable requirements regarding written notice to program beneficiaries and prospective program beneficiaries.
+Part 38, (amended effective April 3, 2024) specifically including any applicable requirements regarding written notice to program beneficiaries and prospective program beneficiaries.

 Among other things, 28 C.F.R.
 Part 38 includes rules that prohibit specific forms of discrimination on the basis of religion, a religious belief, a refusal to hold a religious belief, or refusal to attend or participate in a religious practice.
-Part 38 also sets out rules and requirements that pertain to subgrantee organizations that engage in or conduct explicitly religious activities.
+Part 38 also sets out rules and requirements that relate to engaging in or conducting explicitly religious activities and requires that recipients and subrecipients that are social service providers provide written notice to beneficiaries or prospective beneficiaries of certain protections as described in 28 C.F.R.
+38.6(b).